psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 Mr. Wilkins and Mr. Morgan expressed opinions in unison with the other members of the Council.

 Mr. W. B. Mew would like to know by what authority Dr. Wavell and Mr. Eldridge set themselves up as inquisitors on others ; such conduct raised the indignation of every one worthy the name of man.
 This missionary was worse than the Paul Pry Newspaper; there you could find out what was said, but this was a private inquisitor.
-How he could go amongst such vice as he descriibed without contamination he could not think, for it was difficult to handle pitch without being defliled.
-He was surprisd at the Town Clerk ; he would advise him to break off such acquaintance as early as possible.
+How he could go amongst such vice as he described without contamination he could not think, for it was difficult to handle pitch without being defiled.
+He was surprised at the Town Clerk ; he would advise him to break off such acquaintance as early as possible.

 After a desultory conversation it was agreed that the Mayor be empowered to write to the Rev. Carus Wilson, either in his own name or that of the Council, repudiating the description he had given of the Town of Newport in his tract, "The Tempters and Tempted."
 ```